SCLW/Circuitry-Based-Sound/readme.md

-Logical operations can be implemented as switching circuits with single pole single throw switches representing the input and an LED indicating the result.
-The switch and the LED can have two distinct states: on and off.
-The open switch corresponds to a logical 0 and the closed position stands for a logical 1.
-A lit LED means 1 and a non-lit 0.
+Logical operations can be implemented as switching circuits, where single-pole single-throw (SPST) switches represent inputs, and an LED indicates the output result.
+Both the switch and the LED have two distinct states: on and off.
+- An open switch corresponds to logical 0, while a closed switch represents logical 1.
+- A lit LED indicates 1, whereas an unlit LED represents 0.

 <!-- IMAGE -->